simonvanderveldt/mqtt-intro/mqtt-intro.md

 !NOTE
 The basic implementations are in C, just like any other piece of software this will run no problem on a Raspberry Pi.
-But because it's so lightweight it's possible to run it on memory and CPU limited devices as well.
+But because it's so lightweight it's possible to run it on memory, CPU and power limited devices as well.
 It basically runs anywhere.

 !SUB <!-- .element: data-transition="none" -->